vgurianov/qm/docs/slits.md

 The difference between emulation and true inheritance is that the 'move_to_x1' operation and the space model are not inherited by the Mix class, but are encapsulated in a function object.
 However, this does not affect the quality of the simulation.

 #### Alternatives
-Classes A and B define an operation with the same name, move_to_x1.
+Classes 'A' and 'B' define an operation with the same name, 'move_to_x1'.
 This operation implements the movement of the particle from the source to the screen.
 Implementation will be as follows
 ``` python
 def move_to_x1(self, p):
   self.add(p)